ccxinyuu/ccxinyuu/README.md

 ### Hi there 👋
-- 🌱 I’m currently a penultimate year electrical engineering student from NUS :)
+- 🌱 I’m currently a final year electrical engineering student from NUS ECE :)
 - 😄 I'm working at Google as a Software Engineer Intern!
 - 📫 How to reach me: drop me an email at cuixinyu412@gmail.com
 - 👯 Find more about me [here](https://www.linkedin.com/in/xinyu-cui-222025200/)